Moduli of hybrid curves I: Variations of canonical measures: Hybrid spaces of higher rank

 As a set, we introduce the \emph{hybrid space} $B^{\hyb}$ as the disjoint union

-In the sequel, elements of $B^{\hyb}$ will be written as pairs $\thy = (t,x)$, meaning that $t \in {D}^\circ_\pi$ and $x \in {\sigma}^\circ_\pi$ for some ordered partition $\pi \in \Pi$.
+In the sequel, elements of $B^{\hyb}$ will be written as pairs $\thy = (t,x)$, meaning that $t \in \inn D_\pi$ and $x \in \inn \sigma_\pi$ for some ordered partition $\pi \in \Pi$.

-In the last section of this paper, we will also work with a specific type of subspaces of $B^\hyb$.
+In the last section of this paper, we will also consider a specific type of subspaces of $B^\hyb$.
 Namely, fix two ordered partitions $\pi$ and $\pi'$ in $\Pi$ satisfying $\pi' \preceq \pi$ (w.r.t. to the partial order "$\preceq$" on $\Pi$ introduced in Section~\ref{subsec:OrdPart}).
-Then we denote by $B^{\hyb}_{[\pi, \pi']}$ the subspace
+Then, we denote by $B^{\hyb}_{[\pi, \pi']}$ the subspace

-corresponding to the closed interval $[\pi', \pi] = \{ \varrho \colon \pi'\preceq \varrho \preceq \pi\}$ in $\Pi$.
+corresponding to the closed interval $[\pi', \pi] = \{ \varrho \in \Pi \colon \pi'\preceq \varrho \preceq \pi\}$ in $\Pi$.